zkat/srisum/README.md

 `-c, --check` - read SRI sums from the `FILE`s and check them

+`-d, --digest-only` - only output the digest for each `FILE`, without filenames

 `--help` - display help and exit

 `--version` - output version information and exit